 When H-1B sponsorship is initiated here at UCF, it is always recommended that OPT be exhausted prior (if applicable).
 This option gives the beneficiary more time in the country and allows them to plan for their career goals accordingly.
-The natural progression that we see most often is F-1 to OPT, OPT to OPT STEM Extension (if applicable), OPT to H-1B (up to 6 years), H-1B to Permanent Residency.
+The natural progression that we see most often is F-1 to OPT, OPT to OPT STEM Extension (if applicable), OPT to H-1B (up to the maximum allowed), H-1B to Permanent Residency.

 |USCIS Government Filing Fee||$460|